 - Open the lid and add the cooked dal and give a quick mix

-- Add the tamarind water, and water to the dal veggie mixture
+- Add the tamarind water, or tamarind sauce, and water to the dal veggie mixture.

 - Now allow the vegetable dal mixture to boil for 10 minutes

 - Add the coriander leaves and give a quick mix

 - Now the Mixed Vegetable Sambar is ready for you to taste and enjoy

 - Serve the delicious Mixed Vegetable Sambar with rice, dosa, idli or Pongal